matthewdelorenzo/csce689/README.md

 # CSCE 689 Project - LLM-based High-Quality RTL Code Generation Using MCTS (Expansion) - Evaluation of Models and Strategies

 In this project, the MCTS algorithm is applied to the LLM inference procedure to more effectively complete Verilog modules.
-Through this framework, feedback (based on analyzing the LLM generated Verilog codes for functionality and PPA metrics) is found on each MCTS iteration, enabling more effective paths to be explored.
+Through this framework, feedback (based on analyzing the LLM-generated Verilog codes for functionality and PPA metrics) is found on each MCTS iteration, enabling more effective paths to be explored.
 In this branch of the project, GPT-4o is utilized as the base model.
 To explore how local models can be utilized (including VeriGen and Codellama), please see other branches including master (original MCTS formulation), and line-by-line (an updated MCTS framework).

 ## Get Started